 Prague Castle crowns the hill on the western side of the Vltava, the river which divides Prague into two.
-Wander through the castle courtyards, visit the museums, palaces and St Vitus Cathedral; all are inside the castle complex.
-Be sure to include a romantic walk in the castle gardens situated on the slope just below Prague Castle.
-Praszký Hrad is probably the largest castle complex in the world, not so much the castle itself, but the area around the castle.
-Every year more than one million visitors flock up to Prague Castle.
+Wander through the castle courtyards, visit the museums, palaces and St Vitus Cathedral because all are inside the castle complex.
+Be sure to include a romantic walk in the castle gardens situated on the slope just below the castle.
+It is probably the largest castle complex in the world, not so much the castle itself, but the area around the castle.
+Every year more than one million visitors flock up to the castle.

-Access without a ticket allows you to wander through the castle gardens, streets and squares that make up Praszký Hrad.
+Access without a ticket allows you to wander through the castle gardens, streets and squares that make up Praszký Hrad, Czech for Prague Castle.
 The changing of the guard is free to see.
 This ceremony begins at 12 noon and you can witness it in the first courtyard every day of the year.

 Tip: Buy your tickets for Prague Castle, Pražský hrad, online and skip the waiting line!
 Or book a Tour with Guide of the Prague Castle interior: the Royal Palace, St. Vitus Cathedral, St. George Basilica and Golden Lane.

-The most convenient way is to buy your ticket online.
+Tickets are best bought online.
 This way you are sure to skip the often long waiting line.
-Tickets can be purchased at the information centre of the Prague Castle in the first and second courtyards, in the Holy Cross Chapel in the second courtyard, at the counter of the Old Royal Palace and at the entrance of the exhibition; The Story of Prague.
+If you are in Prague, you purchase your tickets at the information centre of the Castle in the first and second courtyards, in the Holy Cross Chapel in the second courtyard, at the counter of the Old Royal Palace and at the entrance of the exhibition; The Story of Prague.
 Is all this too overwhelming?
 It simply means that you can buy admission tickets in many different places.
 You won’t lose your way because everything is signposted.

 Prague Castle Guided Tours